tonghuikang/cs-impostor/README.md

 (Primal-dual formulation?
-Seems like an important concept in optimisation but I do not understand)
+Seems like an important concept in optimisation but I do not understand, but this is math)